igabriel85/DICE-Monitoring/src/README.md

 **Note**: Do not execute this command as root!
 It will corrupt the previously set permissions and the service will be inoperable.

-If you do not wish to create a local deployment run the comand
+If you do not wish to create a local deployment run the comand.

 ```
 ./dmon-start.sh -p 5001